aelzenaar/ncea-notes/unibooks.md

  * Howard Anton: _Elementary Linear Algebra_.
 Isomorphic to Venit & Bishop.
 (512.5 A63)
  * Gilbert Strang: _Linear Algebra and its Applications_.
 I like this book, it would probably be (read: actually is) the book I would recommend someone use during a stage I course.
 Lots of intuition, so you can move on to something more rigorous like Halmos for stage II.
 He does somewhat fetishise the dimension theorem for a linear transformation (he calls it the 'fundamental theorem of linear algebra') but it's not enough to ruin the book.
+It's probably very good for compsci students, there's a lot of algorithm stuff and optimisation and efficiency stuff in here (my edition gives all the computer code in FORTRAN and some flavour of BASIC, but it's an old edition).
 (512.5 S89)

 ## Stage II